France-Travail/benchmark_llm_serving/readme.md

  - `metrics-endpoint` : The endpoint for the metrics (default `/metrics/`)
  - `info-endpoint` : The info endpoint  (default `/v1/info`)
  - `launch-arguments-endpoint` : The endpoint for getting the launch arguments of the API (default `/v1/launch_arguments`)
+ - `speed-threshold` : The speed generation above which the model is considered ok (default value `20`).
+It is only useful when writing `thresholds.csv`